panoramichq/docs.pano.dev/README.md

 #### Integrate into your existing workflows

 This isn’t your first rodeo, you already have a Tableau dashboard that you’re used to looking at.
-Don’t worry, with Pano we can fit into your team’s existing workflows, whether its pushing data out to excel for offline presentations or syncing with tableau to visualize cross-platform blended data.
+Don’t worry, with Pano we can fit into your team’s existing workflows, whether it is pushing data out to excel for offline presentations or syncing with tableau to visualize cross-platform blended data.
 Pano’s growing list of **Data Integration** partners allows you to get the data you need, wherever you need it